jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-5/index.md

 - ✨ Syntax highlighting
 - 🚨 Real-time error reporting

-In this post, we'll hook up our tokeniser and parser with a UI component that will eventually be powerful enough to express all of them.
+In this post, we'll lay the foundations for a UI component that will eventually be powerful enough to express all of them.

 When I set out to build the view, I wanted something that wasn't tied to particular product.
 Although our search grammar seems quite specific, we can imagine serving a subset, or superset, of its features for different use cases.
 For example: